tediumm/Toxic_Comm_BERT_Network/README.md

 ## 2. Abstract

 Online communication has revolutionized how people interact with one another, but it has also created new challenges in managing toxic language in online comments.
-In this project, we propose to develop a natural language processing (NLP) model to detect toxic language in online comments.
-We will use a dataset from the Jigsaw Unintended Bias in Toxicity Classification competition to train and evaluate our model.
-Our approach will include a lexical coherence graph modeling technique using word embeddings, as well as a stacking-based efficient method for toxic language detection.
-We expect to achieve high accuracy in detecting toxic language in online comments, which will be useful for content moderators and online community managers.
+In this project, developmetn of a natural language processing (NLP) model is proposed.
+Main task will be to detect toxic language in online comments.
+A dataset from the Jigsaw Unintended Bias in Toxicity Classification competition will be used to train and evaluate future model.
+Chosen approach will include a lexical coherence graph modeling technique using word embeddings, as well as a stacking-based efficient method for toxic language detection.
+High accuracy in detecting toxic language in online comments is expected to be achieved, which will be useful for content moderators and online community managers.

 ## 3. Introduction